Pebbles

-I'm Pebbles, I am around 8-10 years old and weigh 40 pounds.
+I'm Pebbles, I am around 8-10 years old and weigh around 40 pounds.
 My breed is a mystery.
-I thought I...
+I thought...
 View on PetFinder

 Pebbles